phamquochoan/TwitSplit/TwitSplit/README.md

 Unfortunately, `String.Index`, `Substring.Index` and `Range<String.Index>` are not producing debug-friendly message at this moment.
 Therefore, I was unable to track it down to see if it is a programming error or Swift bug.

-If you could found the error, please let me know by creating a pull request.
+If it's allowed, we should file a radar report about this bug or if you could found the error, please let me know.
 I would really appreciate it.
 Thank you.